Program

 Saving Vale

-Saving Vale or how Vale do Anhangabaú, the most famous skate spot in Brazil got destroyed, but somehow, with the passion and activism of the São Paulo skate community and local key actors, the city agreed to build the « Vale skateboarding memorial » ; a skatable monument, repurposing the existing granite stones and paying homage to the previous landscape and decades-long skateboarding history of the place.
+« Saving Vale » or how the most famous skate spot in Brazil got saved.
+With the passion and activism of the São Paulo skate community and local key actors, the city agreed to build the « Vale skateboarding memorial » ; a skatable monument, repurposing the existing granite stones and paying homage to the previous landscape and decades-long skateboarding history of the place.

-“You Have to Start Somewhere” is a set and retrospective by René Olivo, skateboarder, creative director and comedian from Milan, Italy.
-Known for blending strange thoughts, cultural contradictions, and raw truths, René brings a personal take on connections, aging as a skateboarder and skate culture – all tailor – made for Connect.
+“You Have to Start Somewhere” is a set and retrospective by René Olivo, old friend, skateboarder, creative director and comedian from Milan, Italy.
+Known for blending strange thoughts, cultural contradictions, and raw truths, René brings a personal take on connections, aging as a skateboarder and skate culture – all tailor-made for Connect.

 René Olivo – Chef Family